 Early Life

-William Charles Stone, known as Bill Stone, was born and raised in Evansville, Indiana.
-He graduated from Reitz Memorial High School in 1973, where he was an athlete and captain of the football team.
-Stone earned a Bachelor of Business Administration from Marquette University in 1977.
+William (Bill) Charles Stone was born and raised in Evansville, Indiana.
+He was born in 1955, and graduated from Reitz Memorial High School in 1973.
+In high school, Stone was an athlete and captain of Reitz Memorial's football team.

 Rise to Success